rafaelencinasr/fakestore-aliengame/README.md

 # fakestore-aliengame
+### Design by Odiseo Bujanda.
 Fake store for practice.
-Design by Odiseo Bujanda